 Aside from the airy, open Necropolis Street, the north side of Olympos features a densely forested area with a slew of ancient ruins.

-As you walk along Olympos’s central avenue, you’ll spot a natural pool that visitors often swim in.
+As you walk along Olympos’s central avenue, you’ll spot a natural pool that many visitors like to swim in.
 Simply follow the trail which runs alongside the stream and proceed deeper into the forest.

 Not far from the entrance is what’s called ‘The Monumental Tomb of Lykiarkhes Marcus Aurelius Archepolis.’
 The Lykiarkhes was the head of the Lycian League, and this leader lived some time in the 3rd century AD.